What is an email sequence?

 See all the ways to save at Kroger!

-The third email shows various ways in which Kroger.com makes shopping easier with a large focus on its digital coupons.
+The third email in this sequence shows various ways in which Kroger.com makes shopping easier with a large focus on its digital coupons.
 The email includes an explanation video on how to use the coupons.

 Save on the go with the Kroger Mobile App!